Editor’s Note: This post has been updated with new links and fresh content.

 7) Display a Progress Bar

-In a runner’s marathon, a worn-out athlete often finds a “second wind” once they see the finish line ahead.
+In a runner’s marathon, worn-out athletes often find a “second wind” once they see the finish line ahead.

-As the name implies, a progress bar is used to convey a progression through a series of steps, allowing your audience to visualize the end goal.
+A progress bar conveys forward motion through a series of steps, allowing your audience to visualize the end goal.

-If your landing page contains a multi-step form that exceeds a two-step, consider using a progress bar to indicate the form’s length.
+If your landing page contains a form with more than two steps, consider using a progress bar to indicate the form’s length.
 This will show visitors where they are in the process and encourage them to complete the conversion action.

 See an example of a progress bar on this KlientBoost client landing page.